 As a part of futuristic medical technology, nine R&D centers of excellence (CoE) have been planned.
 Few of the CoE have been recognized by donors for funding.
 These CoE will be executed phase-wise and are proposed to deliver to the society and country.
 In an endeavour to reimagine ways of improving and extending the lives of affected Indian patients, a National consortium led by IIT Kanpur with leading doctors and hospitals (Narayana Health) is developing a high-quality and affordable Artificial Heart or LVAD.

 The Institute is seeking funding from alumni, corporates, and philanthropists for the development of the Medical School project.
 The Institute has already initiated a process to attract funding for research and innovation.
 IIT Kanpur has an established process for naming centers and building in the name of the large donors or the name of their choice.
 The Institute has received the commitment for the partial/full donation for the building of the 450-bed Super-Specialty hospital (JK Cement Ltd; ₹ 60 Cr), the administrative and academic block (IBM; ₹ 37 Cr) and the residential block for the doctors (REC Ltd; ₹ 14.5 Cr).
-Further, Dr Dev Joneja, Shri Hemant Jalan and Shri Anil Bansal have donated US$ 2.5 million, ₹ 18 crores and US$ 2.5 million, respectively, as part of the Founder’s Circles of SMRT.
-Shri Rakesh Gangwal, a Distinguished Alumnus of the institute, generously donated ₹ 100 crores towards the infrastructure and building of the School.
+Further, Dr Dev Joneja, Shri Hemant Jalan and Shri Anil Bansal have recently agreed to donate US$ 2.5 million, ₹ 18 crores and US$ 2.5 million, respectively, as part of the Founder’s Circles of SMRT.
+Recently, Shri Rakesh Gangwal, a Distinguished Alumnus of the institute, generously donated ₹ 100 crores towards the infrastructure and building of the School.
 For his contribution, the SMRT is now named “Gangwal School of Medical Sciences and Technology.”